Table of Contents

 Registration is from 6:00 (P.M.) to 6:30.
 If it’s your first time at a NASPA club, please arrive at 6:00, so that our newcomer orientation person has a chance to talk with you.
 Regular members may arrive between 6:15 and 6:45 if they have called the week’s director (John Chew 416-876-7675 about half the time, but check the weekly announcements to see who’s on duty this week) before 6:15 to say they’re coming.
 Players who arrive after 6:30 without calling ahead will be paired more or less at random with whomever else arrives late; players who arrive after 6:45 may have to sit out the first round of play.
 We play three rounds, beginning at :45 past each hour, and finish around 9:45.
 If you can’t arrive in time for the first round but want to play anyway, then make sure that we are aware that you are playing no later than fifteen minutes before the start of the round that you want to play (7:30 is fifteen minutes before the 7:45 start of round 2; 8:30 is fifteen minutes before the 8:45 start of round 3).
 If you call ahead and arrive late, your clock will be started at :55 past the hour.
 If you call ahead, do not call to cancel, and then do not show up, you will no longer be allowed to call ahead to reserve a place.

-Public school students, high school students and senior citizens (65 and up) pay only three dollars.
+Public school students, high school students and senior citizens (65 and up) pay only four dollars.
 Occasional visitors from out of town play for free.
-If you only have time for one or two of the three rounds of play, you pay one dollar per game plus one dollar for the night, but please make sure that the director knows that you will be arriving late or leaving early.
+If you only have time for one or two of the three rounds of play, you pay one dollar per game plus two dollars for the night, but please make sure that the director knows that you will be arriving late or leaving early.

-You’ll be paired against opponents of similar ability, and if you win all three of your games, you collect an eight-dollar prize at the end of the evening.
-We also give out nine two-dollar prizes each week, to the highest-scoring bingo (seven-tile play) that uses the week’s designated “bingo letters”, to the winner of a “weekly challenge”, and to the highest-scoring game by a player who does not collect the eight-dollar prize in each of three rating-based divisions.
+You’ll be paired against opponents of similar ability, and if you win all three of your games, you collect a ten-dollar prize at the end of the evening.
+We also give out nine two-dollar prizes each week, to the highest-scoring bingo (seven-tile play) that uses the week’s designated “bingo letters”, to the winner of a “weekly challenge”, and to the highest-scoring game by a player who does not collect the ten-dollar prize in each of three rating-based divisions.